-- TPL has partially addressed the issue of a growing SOGR backlog through non-debt funding for capital projects, including increasing its draw from DC reserves, as allowed under the Development Charges By-law and supported by the significant balance of funds in the current and projected DC reserves for TPL.
-TPL has discounted the allowed DC draw from reserves by 10% instead of 26% as per the Budget Guidelines and at this level, the balance in the DC reserves is still projected to be more than adequate to cover any future changes in development activity.
-This has increased DC funding which has freed up debt room to allow increased funding for SOGR needs.

-- Other non-debt sources of financing have been maximized, including section 37 funding, City reserves and other external, in order to meet capital requirements while minimizing the impact on City debt.
+- TPL has partially addressed the issue of a growing SOGR backlog through non-debt funding for capital projects, including maximizing the draws from DC reserves, as allowed under the Development Charges By-law and supported by the significant balance of funds in the current and projected DC reserves for TPL.
+No discount was applied in drawing eligible DCs to fund projects. - Other non-debt sources of financing have been maximized, including section 37 funding, City reserves and other external funding, in order to meet capital requirements while minimizing the impact on City debt.

-- Other major projects in the plan with significant SOGR backlog include Albion, Wychwood, North York Central, Dawes Road, St. Lawrence, Parliament Street, Northern District, Mimico Centennial and High Park.
+- Other major projects in the plan with significant SOGR backlog include Albion, Wychwood, North York Central, Dawes Road, St. Lawrence, Parliament Street, Northern District, Mimico Centennial, High Park, Weston, Albert Campbell, Brookbanks and Agincourt branches.
 As directed by the City, TPL has been in discussion with the City's Facilities and Real Estate Division regarding options for the Dawes Road capital project.
-As no City-owned land has been identified for a possible relocation, the project budget for Dawes Road branch has been increased by \$1.5 million for the potential acquisition of land.
+As no City owned land has been identified for a possible relocation, the project budget for Dawes Road Branch has been increased by \$1.5 million for the potential acquisition of land.
 The reduced City debt target in later years has resulted in a one-year deferral of the Northern District and High Park projects.

 - High SOGR priority needs of a smaller scale in many branches are addressed through the Multi-branch Renovation Program, funding for which has been increased by approximately \$5 million over the plan years mainly to address accessibility needs.
 The Multi-branch Renovation Program has been further allocated to subprojects which are:

-- Mechanical / Electrical
+- Mechanical / Electrical;

-- Interior Renovation
+- Interior Renovation;

-- Roofing
+- Roofing;

-- Structural / Building Envelope
+- Structural / Building Envelope;

-- Sitework

-- Accessibility Retrofit
+- Sitework.

+- Accessibility Retrofit is also a subproject of the Multi-Branch Renovation Program and addresses facility and service accessibility.
+For a person with disabilities to enjoy and benefit from library services in the same way other members of the community are able to do, the need is greater than the legislated barrier-free entrance door.
+It may also include: a height adjustable study table that can accommodate a wheelchair or motorized scooter; a hearing assist device in order to hear a program speaker; magnifying systems to read a printed page; computer software that can read the written word; and access to a barrier-free washroom.
+TPL staff will analyze and prioritize accessibility requirements to address critical items and coordinate with other SOGR needs in each location, within the available budget for 2015 and future years.

 - The demand for and the cost of online resources and services continues to grow each year.
 Virtual Branch Services funding has been increased by approximately \$0.750 million over the 10 years to address increasing demands for digital and on-line services.